Skip to content

 Fee Simple:

 When deciding which option is best for your situation, consider the risks and benefits of each one.
 A ground lease may be the better choice for short-term projects since it offers more flexibility.
-However, if you plan to own the property for a longer period of time, fee simple ownership is likely the wiser decision.
+However, if you plan to own the property for a longer period, fee simple ownership is likely the wiser decision.
+Ultimately, understanding these structures can help you make informed choices, including the possibility of selling your commercial real estate to achieve peace of mind and financial relief.

 Why Investors Need to Understand the Difference

-Investors looking to buy or rent property need to understand the difference between fee simple and ground lease agreements.
-Fee simple agreements allow investors to take full ownership of a property.
-At the same time, ground leases give them the right to use the property for an agreed-upon period at a negotiated rate.
-In both cases, investors need to understand their rights, obligations, and responsibilities related to each type of agreement to make an informed decision.
+Investors looking to buy or rent property must understand the difference between fee simple and ground lease agreements to make informed decisions.
+Fee simple agreements allow full ownership of a property, offering long-term control and stability.
+Ground leases, on the other hand, provide the right to use the property for a specified period at a negotiated rate, offering flexibility but less control.

 Fee simple and ground lease agreements are different structures for buying or renting real estate.
 Fee simple ownership allows an individual to buy outright ownership of the land and its improvements.
 Whereas, a ground lease gives a tenant exclusive rights to use and occupy the property for a specific purpose, time and at a negotiated rate.